+MATCHA.
+CHEESECAKE.
+BITES.
 Does it even get better than this…like seriously?
-Lately I’ve been crazy about all things matcha ever since a close friend of mine introduced me to this wonderful green powder and all of the health benefits that come with it and can you say…game changer?!
+Lately I’ve been crazy about all things matcha and this recipe does not disappoint.
+A close friend of mine introduced me to this wonderful green powder and all of the health benefits that come with it and can you say…game changer?!

 Okay, so let’s dive into the first question: what is matcha exactly?

 Matcha is a special form of finely ground powder that consists of the entire green tea leaf.